 The Pennsylvania Bar Exam assesses whether or not a candidate is competent to practice law in Pennsylvania.
 The exam is comprised of two parts - the Multistate Bar Exam (MBE) and the state-specific essay portion.
 A minimum scaled score of 272 out of 400 possible points is required to pass

-The first portion of the Pennsylvania Bar Exam is the Multistate Bar Examination, or the MBE.
+The second portion of the Pennsylvania Bar Exam is the Multistate Bar Examination, or the MBE.
 The MBE is administered twice annually; once on the last Wednesday in February and again on the last Wednesday in July.

 For more information on the Pennsylvania Bar Exam, visit the official Pennsylvania Bar Examination site.